 Kodiak Management Area

-Principal public land managers in the KMA include the U.S. Fish and Wildlife Service, National Park Service, U.S. Forest Service, and the State of Alaska.
-Additionally, in some areas relatively large land tracts surrounding popular sport fishing destinations are held in native corporation ownership.
-With respective populations of 11,000 and 4,300 the communities of Kodiak and Dutch Harbor/Unalaska are the two largest communities in the KMA, although the area also includes approximately 20 villages with year-round inhabitants.
+Principal public land managers in the Kodiak Management Area include the U.S. Fish and Wildlife Service, the National Park Service, and Alaska State Parks.
+Additionally, in some areas relatively large land tracts surrounding popular sport fishing destinations are owned by native corporations.

 Kodiak, with a population of approximately 11,000, and Dutch Harbor/Unalaska, approximate population of 4,300, are the two largest communities, although the area also includes villages with year-round inhabitants.
 Sport fisheries management and research functions are based in the Kodiak area office.